johannschopplich/unlazy/docs/guide/installation.md

 # Installation

-You can install unlazy using your favorite package manager:
+Install the `unlazy` package using your favorite package manager:

 ::: code-group
   ```bash [pnpm]